-Some members of Visual AIDS thought they should trademark the red ribbon, so that Visual AIDS would get money any time it was used.
-But Patrick O’Connel and Marc Happel believe that if they had, the symbol would not have been embraced so universally.
+Some members of Visual AIDS thought they should trademark the red ribbon so that Visual AIDS would get money any time it was used.
+But Patrick O’Connell and Marc Happel believe that if they had, the symbol would not have been embraced so universally.
 The spirit of the project was that everyone had permission to use it.

 The ribbon’s creators felt a backlash from other AIDS advocates.
 At first, wearing the ribbon had felt like a radical act.
 But as the ribbon became more ubiquitous, some activists called wearing it an easy out.
 Critics said it was a way to look like you cared about people with AIDS, without actually doing anything to help them.
 Basically, the same criticisms that met the Livestrong bracelet and the ice bucket challenge.

 But Marc Happel says that’s okay:

 What we wanted to do was create something that a mother in Michigan could wear on the lapel of her blouse, and you know maybe her son was living in New York and living with AIDS, and she wanted to do something.
 I think it was just, it was also a symbol that we created that, that somebody could wear, and somebody might go up to them and say, “What is that?
 Why are you wearing that red ribbon?”
 And hopefully that person would say, “Here’s why”.